 I read the sentence “I am better” in an old diary entry, written years ago.
 I am convinced I meant to write, “I am bitter,” but that I was thinking, “I am better.”
 I do not know if I am better since that time.
-I do know that I am bitter.
-Or do I have that the other way around?
-A dream that separates in the center.
-The two parts turn to each other.
-Why do they not turn to me?

 A play with a garden placed in the center of a stage.
 A single flower seed in the soil is watered regularly.
 When the seed blossoms and then withers, the play is over.
 The rental of the space nearly bankrupts me.

 A play with an actor trying to leap up and grab a small red ball hanging above him.
 The small red ball is nearly fifty feet above.
 Most audience members do not see the small red ball.
 Most people do not see the play.
 A critic describes my plays as an “assault on entertainment.”

 The work is about the impossible recovery of a new way to undermine rather than refuse.
 To define an impulse so as to eliminate another.
 To wash away guilt and reveal the older guilt beneath it.
 To live again or to live against.
 To feel very sad in front of people who are very sad, too.